 Who Are We?

 Rose City Track Club is a grassroots running club and 501(c)(3) nonprofit organization created by friends that value the spirit of competition, camaraderie, hard work, and love for the sport.
-Our mission is to provide a supportive, team-based training platform for distance runners ranging from locally competitive to national class, and to conduct accessible running events for youth and amateur athletes alike.
-Learn more about us by visiting www.rosecitytrack.com.
+Our mission is to provide a supportive, team-based training platform for distance runners ranging from locally competitive to national class, and to conduct accessible running events for all.
+Learn more about us by visiting rosecitytrack.com.